 The church of Uayma

-If you drive from Izamal to Valladolid in Mexico or vice versa, make sure you stop on the way at the church of Uayma, all in pink with numerous decorations.
+If you drive from Izamal to Valladolid in Mexico or vice versa, make sure you stop at the church of Uayma, all in pink with numerous decorations.
 In the village itself there is not much to do but the church is definitely worth a picture.
 Around Uayma there are more sleepy villages with small churches in different colors.
-It is definitely one of the best things to do when you are in Izamal Mexico.
+It is definitely one of the best things to do when you are in Izamal in Mexico.

 Valladolid & Chichen Itza